 This is the newest venture for the already well established Makars Gourmet Mash (just a few doors down on the Mound).
 Mound 2 Go is a (mostly) take away lunch spot that keeps up the Makars’ tasty comfort food ethos.
 Here they give you a take away bowl of gourmet (of course) mash, your choice of cheese melted over it, then topped with whatever scrumptious meat, veg and toppings take your fancy.
 That luscious looking forkful above is Wild Boar and Leek Sausage with Onion Gravy, Smoked Applewood Cheese, Sour Cream and Chives.

 Taste of Italy

 Supplying Edinburgh locals and visitors with gluten free sweet and savoury Brazilian crepes, Tupiniquim’s home is one of Edinburgh’s iconic Police Boxes, just at the top of Middle Meadows Walk.
-They also do yumbo fresh juices, on Saturdays they serve Feijoda (a Portuguese/Brazilian specialty with beans and rice stew) and there’s often live music on their little stage area just behind the police box.
-Just like most places on this list they are very popular, so there may be a bit of a wait for your crepe, but it’s worth it.
+They also do yumbo fresh juices, on Saturdays they serve Feijoada (a Portuguese/Brazilian specialty with beans and rice stew) and there’s often live music on their little stage area just behind the police box.
+Just like most places on this list they are very popular, so there may be a bit of a wait for your crepe, but stick it out, it’s worth it.